logzio/azure-serverless/README.md

 To modify configuration after deployment, visit your Function App's **Configuration** tab.
 You can adjust settings such as `LogzioURL`, `LogzioToken`, `bufferSize`, and more.

-#### Using Custom Listener URLs

-If your Logz.io account uses a custom listener URL not available in the predefined list:

-1. **ARM Template**: Select "CUSTOM" from the LogzioURL dropdown, then provide your full custom URL in the CustomLogzioURL field (e.g., `https://listener-custom.logz.io:8071`).

-2. **Terraform**: Set the `logzio_url` variable directly to your custom URL in your `.tfvars` file.

 ---